fhdsl/AnVIL_Demos/docs/02-scale-with-workflows.md

 - `df_sample_amr <- avtable( "sample" ) %>% top_n( -2 )` tells it to look at the table named "sample" and to grab the bottom two samples.

 :::{.notice}
 It's often a good idea to start off a new analysis by working with just a few samples.
-This can help you minimize wasted time and computing expenses while you figure out your pipeline, and can also help you estimate what your costs will be for processing larger dataset before commiting to a large Workflow run.
+This can help you minimize wasted time and computing expenses while you figure out your pipeline, and can also help you estimate what your costs will be for processing larger dataset before committing to a large Workflow run.
 :::

 To keep this exercise short and cheap, we're just importing a few samples into your Workspace, but when working on your own projects you can use the same process to import whole tables.

 It does not cost anything to add these samples to your Data Table, since you are not storing them in your own Workspace, only linking to them in another Workspace.
-Costs come into it when you start running analyses on the samples (as we will in a later exercise), so take care not to unintentially run an expensive analysis on a large table of samples.
+Costs come into it when you start running analyses on the samples (as we will in a later exercise), so take care not to unintentionally run an expensive analysis on a large table of samples.

 :::{.reflection}
-### Exercise {-}
+### Exercise {- .unlisted}

 **2.** Modify the code in both cells to get 3 samples instead of 2, and run each cell.